 The surrounding forest also holds some special species, foremost of which is the amazing Red Owl, which can often be seen at its daytime roost.
 The elusive Madagascan Owl occurs in the same area, and other goodies present in the forest include Madagascan Blue Pigeon, the splendid Red-fronted Coua, the arboreal Blue Coua, the hyper-active Common Sunbird-Asity, the trunk-loving Grey-crowned Tetraka, Tylas Vanga (which may actually be an oriole), Rand’s Warbler and Stripe-throated Jery (the two often singing from adjacent song-posts!), Green Jery, Madagascan Starling and the declining Forest Fody.

-Other species in this area include Madagascan Buzzard, Rainforest Scops Owl, Alpine and Madagascan Swifts, Madagascan Pygmy Kingfisher, Pitta-like Ground Roller, Cuckoo-Roller, Mascarene and Brown-throated Martins, Ashy Cuckooshrike, Spectacled Tetraka, Red-tailed, Hook-billed and Blue Vangas, Madagascan Stonechat, White-throated Oxylabes, Crossley’s Babbler, Grey Emutail, Malagasy Brush Warbler, Dark Newtonia, Madagascan White-eye and Nelicourvi Weaver.
+Other species in this area include Madagascan Buzzard, Rainforest Scops Owl, Alpine and Malagasy Black Swifts, Madagascan Pygmy Kingfisher, Pitta-like Ground Roller, Cuckoo Roller, Mascarene Martin, Madagascan (or Ashy) Cuckooshrike, Spectacled Tetraka, Red-tailed, Hook-billed and Blue Vangas, Madagascan Stonechat, White-throated Oxylabes, Crossley’s Babbler, Grey Emutail, Malagasy Brush Warbler, Dark Newtonia, Madagascan White-eye and Nelicourvi Weaver.

 Whilst travelling to and from the lake we may well see Madagascan Buttonquails and Common Quail, and perhaps Madagascan Partridge, whilst a foray into one of the marshes will, with a bit of luck, yield views of the furtive Madagascan Flufftail and Madagascan Rail, as well as Madagascan Snipe.
 If we are very lucky we will find the rare Slender-billed Flufftail.

-Remote Madagascar Extension: Days 3-5 The Masoala Peninsula has recently been gazetted as a national park and holds some of the finest forests in Madagascar.
+Madagascar with a Difference: Days 11-13 The Masoala Peninsula has only relatively recently been gazetted as a national park and holds some of the finest forests in Madagascar.
 Huge buttress-rooted trees cloaked in epiphytic orchids and ferns provide cool shade for a relatively open forest floor and there are numerous clear streams and rivers.

-Among the many other species we may well see here that are unlikely elsewhere on this tour (for a full list see the species mentioned for Perinet in our Ultimate Madagasacar tour) are the secretive Brown Mesite, Madagascar Wood Rail, Roseate and Lesser Crested Terns, Rainforest Scops Owl, Madagascar Spinetail, Madagascar Swift, and the fabulous Crossley’s Babbler.
+Among the many other endemics or regional endemics that we may well see here are the secretive Malagasy Sacred Ibis, France’s Sparrowhawk, Brown Mesite, Madagascar Wood Rail, Rainforest Scops Owl, Madagascan Spinetail, White-headed Vanga, the fabulous Crossley’s Babbler and Long-billed Bernieria.
 We may also see one or two of the scarcer species such as Madagascar Sparrowhawk or Banded Kestrel.

-Remote Madagascar Extension: Day 6 We will return to Maroantsetra and from there take a flight to Antananarivo where our tour ends around midday.
+Madagascar with a Difference: Day 14 We will return to Maroantsetra and from there take a flight to Antananarivo where our tour ends around midday.